seankmartin/skm-foam/life/habits.md

 ## Law 2 - Make it Attractive

+I stopped reading the book, so don't have example here.

 ## Law 3 - Make it Easy

+I stopped reading the book, so don't have example here.

 ## Law 4 - Make it Satisfying

+I stopped reading the book, so don't have example here.